 Welcome to my home page.

-I am the Dunford Professor of Computer Science at the University of Nottingham.
+I am a Professor of Computer Science at the University of Nottingham.
 At the moment (Aug 2011 - present) I am on secondment to our Malaysia campus (University of Nottingham, Malaysia Campus - UNMC).
 I hold the position of Vice-Provost (Research and Knowledge Transfer) and am responsible for delivering the strategic aims of the university in research and knowledge transfer at this campus.

 I am a member of the Automated Scheduling, Planning and Optimisation Group (ASAP) in the School of Computer Science.

 I am a Fellow of the British Computer Society (which allows me to use the post-nominal letters FBCS after my name) and a Fellow of the Operational Research Society (which allows me to use the post-nominal letters FORS after my name).